jsjessen/prand/README.md

     7. Have each proc perform serial computation on its block
     8. Gather the random numbers to rank 0
     9. Output an array of n random numbers (call and print to stdout)
-6. Compare to serial random number generator
+7. Compare to serial random number generator
-7. Debug
+8. Debug
-8. Analyze the performance between srand and prand
+9. Analyze the performance between srand and prand
-9. Produce report
 10. Submit

 =======================================================================